Currie32/How-Bilingual-Is-Canada/README.md

 -I added interactivity to the graph, where people could sort by languages and see the population as well as the percentage of the population that speaks each language.
 -The map already had the ability for zooming and dragging.
 I added ‘tips’ at the bottom of the map and graph so that people would know they could use the map just like Google Maps, hover over cities and bars on the graph to reveal more information.

-2. Matt, a friend I showed the data vis to:
+2.Matt, a friend I showed the data vis to:
 -“Is your legend centred?”
 -He didn’t realize that he could use the map like Google Maps.